jammi/FreeBOMBS/README.md

-*FreeBOMS is a Free Bill of Materials Build System*
+*FreeBOMBS is a Free Bill of Materials Build System*

+# Introduction

+The goal of FreeBOMBS is to provide a precise system for configuring product BOM's as well as an online user interface for end users to configure their product and get a full BOM as the result.

+Further development will include an editor for the YAML databases (and support other structure formats).

 # Databases